 Why do I have to bring so many documents to the interview?

-There are many documents that must be provided to recruit you to Darling Downs Hospital and Health Service and due to the large volume of graduates being recruited it is expedient to obtain the documents at interview.
+There are many documents that must be provided to recruit you to Darling Downs Health and due to the large volume of graduates being recruited it is expedient to obtain the documents at interview.

 What are the rostered hours per fortnight?

-Across Darling Downs Hospital and Health Service the rostered hours per fortnight for Graduate Nurses and Midwives, range from 64 to 80 hours or 0.8 to 1.0 full time equivalent (FTE).
+Across Darling Downs Health the rostered hours per fortnight for Graduate Nurses and Midwives, range from 64 to 80 hours or 0.8 to 1.0 full time equivalent (FTE).
 The hours per fortnight depends on the clinical area/facility and their requirements.

 Will I have to complete rotations during my Graduate year?

-Is accommodation provided at the different facilities at Darling Downs Hospital and Health Service?
+Is accommodation provided at the different facilities at Darling Downs Health?

-No, there is no accommodation provided for Graduate Nurses at any of the Darling Downs Hospital and Health Services facilities.
+No, there is no accommodation provided for Graduate Nurses at any of the Darling Downs Health facilities.
 We are able to assist in some aspects of reviewing and applying for accommodation.

-Graduate Nurses/Midwives at Darling Downs Hospital and Health Service will be supplied with professional attire in line with Queensland health Human Resources Policy C68 Uniforms for Nurses and Midwives.
+Graduate Nurses/Midwives at Darling Downs Health will be supplied with professional attire in line with Queensland Health Human Resources Policy C68 Uniforms for Nurses and Midwives.

 How many uniforms will I receive and how?